syncfusion-content/wpf-docs/wpf/ComboBox/MultiSelection-Support.md

 ## Adding multiple selections to an application

-You can select the multiple items in the WPF `ComboBoxAdv` control by setting the [AllowMultiSelect](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.ComboBoxAdv.html#Syncfusion_Windows_Tools_Controls_ComboBoxAdv_AllowMultiSelect) property to `true`.
+You can select the multiple items in the WPF ComboBox (ComboBoxAdv) control by setting the [AllowMultiSelect](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.ComboBoxAdv.html#Syncfusion_Windows_Tools_Controls_ComboBoxAdv_AllowMultiSelect) property to `true`.

 {% tabs %}